hfgoff/Huntare519/README.md

 ### Currently Reading 📕
 - [the rust docs](https://doc.rust-lang.org/book/)
-- Where Wizards Stay Up Late: The Origins of the Internet
+- The Caves of Steel (The Robot Series, by Isaac Asimov)
 - Cybersecurity Ops with bash

 ### hobbies ⚡️